 // "Lost Teas": Works from any of the above genres which have been previously published in journals/magazines that have now folded.
 If submitting for "Lost Teas", please include the periodical and issue/date the work appeared.
 Please note that this is the only place we accept reprints.

-// If you are sending us your work in an email, the subject line for the "Ancient Asia Issue" should read "Cha Submission - Ancient Asia - Genre - Your name" (Otherwise your submissions will NOT be read.)
+// If you are sending us your work in an email, the subject line should read "Cha Submission - Genre - Your name" (Otherwise your submissions will NOT be read.)

 // Apart from "Lost Teas" submissions (see above), all work must be original and previously unpublished